cbrauckmuller/helium/README.md

 ## Custom buttons

-Perhaps the most powerful component of the buttons module in Helium is the ability for you to create custom-styled buttons by just passing in a few parameters.
+Perhaps the most powerful component of the buttons module in Helium is the ability for you to create custom-styled buttons by just four arguments to a SASS mixin.

 	&.button-facebook {
 		@include button-custom(